pivotal-cf/docs-pks/vsphere-prepare-env.hbs.md

 * **Master Node User Account**: Kubernetes control plane node VMs require storage permissions to create load balancers and attach persistent disks to pods.
-Creating a custom role for this service account allows vSphere to apply the same privileges to all Kubernetes control plane node VMs in your Tanzu Kubernetes Grid Integrated Edition installation.
+Creating a custom role for this service account allows vSphere to apply the same privileges to all Kubernetes control plane node VMs in your {{  vars.product }} installation.

 * **BOSH/{{ vars.platform_name }} User Account**: BOSH Director requires permissions to create VMs.
 You can apply privileges directly to this service account without creating a role.